 Twain describes an experience common to many of us, who remember with fondness the father who faithfully disciplined us and tried to teach us to obey.
 Now that we are older, we have come to the realization that this is exactly what we needed to prepare us for the challenges of adulthood.
+Life is filled with the need to deny self in order to obey authority.
+My dad taught me that in many ways.
+The weeds in our garden were an especially useful tool in this regard.

-Dads, let's be fathers that will cause sons and daughters to look back with thankfulness someday.
-Why?
-Verse 24, of course: "Knowing that of the Lord ye shall receive the reward of the inheritance: for ye serve the Lord Christ."
+Dads, let's be fathers that will cause sons and daughters to look back with thankfulness someday on the way we taught them to obey.
+Doing so will not only help them, it will be an eternal blessing to us as well according to verse 24: "Knowing that of the Lord ye shall receive the reward of the inheritance: for ye serve the Lord Christ."
+Let's serve the Lord Christ by being a godly dad, loving the mother of our kids, and teaching our kids to obey from the heart.

 "A man came - I think it was actually in Philadelphia - on one occasion to the great George Whitefield and asked if he might print his sermons.
 Whitefield gave this reply; he said, 'Well, I have no inherent objection, if you like, but you will never be able to put on the printed page the lightning and the thunder.'
 That is the distinction - the sermon, and the 'lightning and the thunder.'
 To Whitefield this was of very great importance, and it should be of very great importance to all preachers, as I hope to show.
 You can put the sermon into print, but not the lightning and the thunder.
 That comes into the act of preaching and cannot be conveyed by cold print.
 Indeed it almost baffles the descriptive powers of the best reporters."

--David Martin Lloyd-Jones,
+- David Martin Lloyd-Jones,